SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

   - Based on known rates of mutation, they are relatively new in evolutionary terms.
 The newest, HCoV-HKU1, emerged in about the 1950s.
 The oldest, HCoV-NL63, looks like it emerged about 1200CE, or 820 years ago.
-- The remaining 3 are all _very_ recent and all big troublemakers, each a result of zoonotic transfer (from bats, civets, and camels, apparently):
+- The remaining 3 are all _very_ recent and all big troublemakers, each a result of zo&ouml;notic transfer (from bats, civets, and camels, apparently):
-  - SARS-COV1 emerged in China in 2002, infecting 8000 and kiling 800 before subsiding.
+  - SARS-COV1 emerged in China in 2002, infecting 8000 and kiling 800 before subsiding (a
+    10% lethality rate).
-  - MERS-CoV emerged in 2006 in the Middle East, infecting 2400 and killing over 850 before subsiding.
+  - MERS-CoV emerged in 2006 in the Middle East, infecting 2400 and killing over 850 before subsiding (a 35% lethality rate!).
-  - Finally, SARS-CoV2 emerged in 2019 in China (again!), triggering the pandemic in which we find ourselves: as of 2021-Jan-06 there have been 298,549,912 cases and 5,484,607 deaths worldwide. <sup id="fn7a">[[7]](#fn7)</sup>
+  - Finally, SARS-CoV2 emerged in 2019 in China (again!), triggering the pandemic in which we find ourselves: as of 2021-Jan-06 there have been 298,549,912 cases and 5,484,607 deaths worldwide (a 1.8% lethality rate). <sup id="fn7a">[[7]](#fn7)</sup>

-Worse, there is now profound evidence that SARS-CoV2 has infected many wild, farmed, and domesticated animals, so it can come back by _another_ zoonotic transfer at any time. <sup id="fn8a">[[8]](#fn8)</sup>
+Worse, there is now profound evidence that SARS-CoV2 has infected many wild, farmed, and domesticated animals, so it can come back by _another_ zo&ouml;notic transfer at any time. <sup id="fn8a">[[8]](#fn8)</sup>

 This naturally and pointedly raises the question: _how much longer can this go on?_